Stars halt Flyers' win streak at 10

 Mason made 25 saves.

-NOTES: Stars C Cody Eakin missed Saturday's game, serving the first contest of a four-games suspension for charging New York Rangers G Henrik Lundqvist on Thursday. ...
-F Curtis McKenzie returned to the Stars' lineup after missing back-to-back games because of an upper-body injury. ...
-The Stars scratched Ds Jamie Oleksiak and Patrik Nemeth. ...
-The Flyers scratched C Boyd Gordon and D Nick Schultz. ...
-Flyers D Mark Streit was scratched because of a shoulder injury. ...
+NOTES: Stars center Cody Eakin missed Saturday's game, serving the first game of a four-games suspension for charging New York Rangers goalie Henrik Lundqvist on Thursday. ...
+Curtis McKenzie returned to the Stars' lineup after missing back-to-back games because of an upper-body injury. ...
+The Stars scratched defensemen Jamie Oleksiak and Patrik Nemeth. ...
+The Flyers scratched center Boyd Gordon and defenseman Nick Schultz. ...
+Flyers defenseman Mark Streit was scratched because of a shoulder injury. ...
 G Antti Niemi made his third straight start for Dallas.